awanderlyss/node-intro/README.md

 Just like in Rails and Sinatra, we will be running servers, create RESTful routing, interact with a database, including external code packages, and using a MVC design patterns.

+Though Node is used to write powerful web server applications, it is not a framework like Rails or Sinatra.
+It is more comparable to Ruby in that it is an interpreted language on your local machine.

+If you remember, JavaScript was only written in the Client.
+Now with Node, we can write JavaScript on our local machine.

+This is different from a Web Framework because it does not have the full functionality of creating models, generating partial views, and seperating out concerns with routing.
+Node does have a framework written for it called 'Express' which we will get into after this lesson.

+## Why use Node over other backend languages?

+#### Node is JavaScript

+Ultimately, Node is simply JavaScript.
+This aspect of node breaks down the barrier between frontend web developers and backend developers.
+People who are familiar with just JavaScript can learn to write server side code easier which creates greater continuity from front to the back, meaning greater productivity.

+***For example***

+PayPal measured a 2x increase in developer productivity, where it took half the number of developers to deliver an application when compared to Java, and it was delivered in less time.

+#### Performance due to asynchronousity

+Because of the non-blocking nature of Node, it can handle multiple requests at the same time.

+Walmart took advantage of this and switch over to running their mobile traffic through Node.js in 2013 for Black Friday.

+For such a busy day of the year to process orders online, Walmart's servers didn’t go over 1% CPU utilisation and the team did a deploy with 200,000,000 users online.

+#### Adaptability and Easy Maintenance

+Unlike Ruby on Rails, servers written in Node are not so opinionated in their development.
+This makes for greater adaptability.
+Incase the application is not designed for a specific purpose, it can be mutable.

 ## I DO - Node in the Terminal.

 ***Just watch me for now***

-Another thing Node can be used for is a REPL for JavaScript in the terminal.
+Since Node is a runtime environment for JavaScript on your local machine, it has a REPL environment.

-If you remember when we learned JavaScript, we would use our console in Chrome in order to test our code.
+If you remember when we learned JavaScript initially, we would use our console in Chrome in order to test our code.
 We can do the same with Node in our terminal.

 We can launch the REPL environment by simple trying in the command: